htdebeer/svg-cards-to-png/README.md

     option `--directory` or `-d`, defaults to `./png`.

 5. You now can use the PNG cards!
-Note that as the original [SVG-cards](https://github.com/htdebeer/SVG-cards) are licenced under the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html), using the PNG cards means you have to adhere to that licence as well.
+Note that as the original [SVG-cards](https://github.com/htdebeer/SVG-cards) are licensed under the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html), using the PNG cards means you have to adhere to that license as well.

-## Licence
+## License

-The code of the converter is licenced under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The code of the converter is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).